custyblak/Active-Directory-Detection-and-Security/VM installation.md

 <img src="https://imgur.com/yMNzqFj.png" height="70%" width="80%" alt="NTP check"/>
 <br />

 As we are setting a static IP and we do not want to dynamically assign an IP to this network adapter, we'll set *dhcp4* to **no**.
-Now, we'll specify the Splunk static IP as outlined in the diagram with the default gateway and name server the firewall's IP address of LAN segment.
+Now, we'll specify the Splunk server static IP as outlined in the diagram with the default gateway and name server the firewall's IP address of LAN segment.
 Use the command: **sudo netplan try** to permanently save the config.
 Reconfirm if the changes have taken effect using **ip addr**.
 Now, ping the firewall ip address (192.168.10.1) and from the firewall, ping the server ip address.

 <p align="center">
 <img src="https://imgur.com/FpOia5j.png" height="70%" width="80%" alt="NTP check"/>
 <br />

+Now, let's install splunk on the server.
+Firstly download the splunk application from the splunk [website](https://www.splunk.com/),

+- click on “Free Splunk“ button, Create an account or login.

+- Click on the "Free Trials and Downloads page" on the dashboard, >> "Splunk Enterprise" >> "Get my free trial"

+- Select the Linux package and download the .deb file

+- Open the terminal and navigate to the downloads directory

+Untar the file

+Navigate to the ~/splunk/bin directory

+Use the command ./splunk start to start the splunk instance.

+Enter an admin username and password of your choice

+Navigate to http://splunk:8000 your browser

+Log in with the username and the password you configured in the previous step.

 <h2> Downloading and Installing Kali Box </h2>

 This is similar to the installation of the FortiGate.
 However, make use of this [resource](https://youtu.be/i0j-6iFBozg) as a guide.